StenstromAdam/category_optimization_th/README.md

-# Repository for the thesis Scalable Optimization of product categories using Multi-Dimensional Scaling and LLM embeddings.
+# Repository for the thesis Scalable Optimization of Product Categories using Multi-Dimensional Scaling and LLM embeddings.

-The required packages are located listed in requirements.txt and installed by running the following command in same folder as this file:
+The required packages are located in requirements.txt and installed by running the following command in same folder as this file:
 ```
     pip install -r requirements.txt
 ```

-The following files are included in the repository and corresponds to the following.

 Currently all the program as are run with: